yan5xu/playwright-mcp-bypass/README.md

 - `--executable-path <path>`: Path to the browser executable
 - `--headless`: Run browser in headless mode (headed by default)
 - `--port <port>`: Port to listen on for SSE transport
+- `--http-port <port>`: Port to listen on for the request/response HTTP API.
 - `--user-data-dir <path>`: Path to the user data directory
 - `--vision`: Run server that uses screenshots (Aria snapshots are used by default)